 “People go to the Web for site, not the browser,” said Dean Hachamovitch, general manager for IE, at a press event in San Francisco.
 “Today Web sites are boxed in, the box is the browser.”

 IE9 is available in a public beta, or trial version, in more than 30 languages.
-Many of the world’s most popular sites including Facebook, Amazon.com (AMZN.O), Time Warner Inc’s (TWX.N) CNN, eBay (EBAY.O) and Twitter have sites that take advantage of IE9’s new features.
+Many of the world’s most popular sites including Facebook, Amazon.com (AMZN.O), Time Warner Inc’s TWX.N CNN, eBay (EBAY.O) and Twitter are taking advantage of IE9’s new features.